 Most of the investing population is made up of non-accredited investors.
 This does not mean, however, that non-accredited individuals don’t have the opportunity to invest in a vast number of different projects.
 It simply means that you have different opportunities available to you.
 Options for non-accredited investors include equities, certain types of bonds and real estate.

-Next, we’ll break down the different types of real estate investments, including crowdfunding, syndications.
+Next, we’ll break down the different types of real estate investments, including crowdfunding and syndications.
 Find out when accreditation matters and when it’s not required.

 Definition of Crowdfunding

-Crowdfunding is basically raising smaller amounts of money for a project or investment from a large number of people, typically through the internet.
-There are different types of crowdfunding including, equity, real estate and peer-to-peer (P2P) lending.
-We will go into more detail regarding these types of investments later on in the article.
+Crowdfunding is raising smaller amounts of money for a project or investment from a large number of people, typically through the Internet.
+There are different types of crowdfunding, including equity, real estate, and peer-to-peer (P2P) lending.
+We will discuss these types of investments in more detail later in the article.

-Investors involved in a syndication are considered limited partners as there are generally multiple parties involved.
-Syndications are setup using three key players, the key principle (or sponsor), the property management group and the investor.
+Investors involved in a syndication are considered limited partners, as there are generally multiple parties involved.
+Syndications are set up using three key players: the key principal (or sponsor), the property management group, and the investor.

-The key principle is leading the real estate project, locating the best markets to invest and underwriting the property.
-The property management group is responsible for the day-to-day demands of the property, like handling tenants, tending to maintenance issues and renovating units.
-And then, of course, the investor provides the funding to make the project happen.
+The key principle is leading the real estate project, locating the best markets to invest in, and underwriting the property.
+The property management group is responsible for the property’s day-to-day demands, like handling tenants, tending to maintenance issues, and renovating units.
+Of course, the investor provides the funding to make the project happen.

 Traditionally, all crowdfunding (especially syndications) ventures required accredited investors, as enforced by the SEC.
-Today there are three different kinds of offerings for crowdfunding, two of which allow non-accredited investors.
+Today, there are three different kinds of crowdfunding offerings, two of which allow non-accredited investors to participate.

 On the other hand, syndications are a different story.
 More initial capital is required to participate, for example, a minimum $50,000 investment.
-Whereas, select crowdfunding opportunities require a much lower investment, for instance, anywhere from $500 to $5,000.
-This is because you’re investing in real property, and not just throwing your money into a pool.
+On the other hand, select crowdfunding opportunities require a much lower investment, for instance, anywhere from $500 to $5,000.
+This is because you’re investing in real property and not just throwing your money into a pool.

 Do You Have to Be Accredited?

-The short answer is, no. There are plenty of options in real estate crowdfunding for non-accredited investors.
-However, the amount of money non-accredited individuals can invest is regulated, usually based on a percentage of your income or net worth.
+The short answer is no. There are plenty of options in real estate crowdfunding for non-accredited investors.
+However, the amount of money non-accredited individuals can invest is regulated, usually based on a percentage of their income or net worth.
 This is because these types of investors inherently come with greater risk.

 Those who qualify as accredited and sophisticated investors assume less risk than non-accredited, because they have more money and (hopefully) know how to protect themselves from bigger potential losses.